One of the most important aspects of a nonprofit are the people involved! It takes a team to come together to pursue an idea, a project, or a passion.

 What is the Purpose of a CRM?

 Businesses typically use a CRM to organize and analyze customer data.
-This is where they collect all of the data like names, emails, addresses, etc., but also things like the history of their purchases.
+This is where they collect all of the data like names, emails, addresses, and phone numbers, but also things like purchase history.

 The most popular CRMs for businesses are Salesforce, Capsule or Hubspot.